jasta/android-sqlite-server/README.md

 This package provides a drop-in API replacement for SQLiteDatabase but that can connect to a separate process to execute the database operations.
-Better still, you can even connect to Service components instead of ContentProvider's, giving you the flexibility to have multiple instances of the same service.
+Better still, you can even connect to Service components instead of ContentProvider's, giving you the flexibility to have multiple instances of the same database schema.

 Best of all, using this library does not mean you can't still provide a traditional ContentProvider API for your component!